wolle604/ossec-report/README.md

 - toml
 - python-regex
 - Levenshtein

+Otherwise you can use the provided pyinstaller binary archive ```logreportbinary.tar``` with the main binary file.
+In this case the configuration must be in the /var/ossec/etc directory.

 Modify alerts json log path in cofnig.toml:
 ```
 alertspath = "/var/ossec/logs/alerts/alerts.json"
 agentstate = "/var/ossec/logs/not_connected"
 ```
-After that you have to insert your agentnames in config.toml:
+After that you have to insert your agentnames in hosts and your ips with a name for syslog clients in config.toml:
 ```
 hosts = ["dbserver", "webserver","testsystem"]
 ```